silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 A has_one can also be polymorphic, which allows any type of object to be associated.
 This is useful where there could be many use cases for a particular data structure.

-An additional column is created called "`<relationship-name>`Class", which along with the ID column identifies the object.
+An additional column is created called `<relationship-name>Class`, which along with the ID column identifies the object.

 To specify that a has_one relation is polymorphic set the type to [api:SilverStripe\ORM\DataObject]